jamashita/publikum/packages/monad/README.md

 TypeScript can catch errors, but these errors must be `any, unknown` in TypeScript because JavaScript can throw whatever you want, even if it is string, other primitive types, or something else.

-### Otherwise, in Java

-Exceptions in Java can be thrown when the class implements `Throwable`, and it also supports `thrown` clause that describes the methods may throw such Exceptions to the callee.

 ### In TypeScript